apecloud/kubeblocks.io/blog/migrate-redis-in-kuaishou-from-bare-metal-to-k8s.md

 After discussing the high availability related topics, let's move on to the last part - the Operator P10K problem.

-In our use case at Kuaishou, we encounted an extremely challenging scenario where a single Redis cluster can contain nearly 10,000 Pods.
+In our use case at Kuaishou, we encountered an extremely challenging scenario where a single Redis cluster can contain nearly 10,000 Pods.
 That meant a single InstanceSet Custom Resource (CR) would have over 10,000 secondary objects, which causing a huge impact on the Controller reconciliation process.

 To address this, we made some parameter tunings and design changes to the InstanceSet Controller.